The new energy landscape for buildings will be enabled by e-mobility - May 2026 - Schneider Electric South Africa

 EV charging changes the energy equation for buildings

 If EV chargers operate without intelligence, they will simply draw power whenever vehicles are plugged in.
-As more drivers arrive and plug in, the load climbs higher and higher, and eventually, the building may exceed its subscribed maximum power.
+As more drivers arrive and plug in, the load climbs higher and higher.
+Eventually, the building may exceed its subscribed maximum power.

-This can trigger financial penalties, increased electricity costs, or in the worst-case scenarios, result in overloads that trip supply and cause blackouts, not only impacting the chargers, but also shutting down the entire building.
+This can trigger financial penalties, increased electricity costs, or worst-case scenarios such as overloads that trip supply and cause blackouts, not only impacting the chargers, but even shutting down the entire building.

 This is where the ‘new energy landscape’ for buildings begins to take shape.
 EV chargers must become part of an integrated energy ecosystem, where the charger sits at the centre of multiple stakeholders: